 But as much as the Jewish calendar confused them, their strange holidays confused me even more.
 Who was this Santa dude?
 And why didn’t he ever come visit me?

-for the only Jewish child in the
+The Hanukkah Tree; aka the craft for the only Jewish child in the first grade class. |

 As I grew older, I learned more and more about Christmas.
 It’s basically impossible not to.
 I helped my best friend and her family decorate their Christmas tree.
 I sang carols in school, and every winter my mom would load us all in to the car with thermoses of hot chocolate and drive us around to look at all of the Christmas lights.
 We liked the crazy ones.
 The miss matched, loud and vibrant.
 Inflatables and plastic toys and rows and rows of decorations.